jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I know one thing.
 Thanks to to Internet Age protagonists, you can't go back to snail mail, telephones, or Blockbuster.
 You're a modern day cyborg committed to using the tools of the Internet Age.
 These super powerful tools are everywhere.
 Levers of power waiting for you to grab.

-Darth Blockbuster will never, ever, ever, "see the light".
+It's up to you to take hold.
+Darth Blockbuster will never, ever, ever, "see the light" and play the game for you.
 But that's why I'm not writing to "The Executive."
 I'm writing to you Stargazer.
 You're the player god!

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 The fate of civilization is thus fully on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance you see two options.
-Open-source Jedi who've never stopped strugglinh, innovating, and filling the world we majic.
+Open-source Jedi who've never stopped struggling, innovating, and filling the world we majic.
 And the self-importance, short-sightedness of Darth Blockbuster—the fallen hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.

 The fate of civilization is then, rather simple.
 Who is your hero Stargazer?
-Will you be a player god or an extra?
+Will you be an extra of the Industrial Age, or a player god of the Internet Age?
 We all await your choice.
 The conclusion of Techvolution A New Philosophy is thus a simple discussion inside your head.
 Which might look something like this...

 ## The End

-I wanted to write dialogues for you here.
+I wanted to write beautiful Platonic dialogues for you here.
 I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

 I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, and fighting to bring people out of the Matrix and into the Internet Age.

 Imagine these guys as Linus Tech Tips on steroids.
 In fact, today's "geeks" are really majicians in waiting.
 Like revolutionaries of old, these are the people who know how powerful modern computers are.
 Darth Blockbuster's excuses mean nothing to them.
-Soon, they'll bring Main Street into the era of mass-collaboration; roofers will learn to use drones, cleaners IR cameras, craftsman with 3D printers.
-Because of yesterday's geeks, the middle-class will like their jobs, raise their families, and give their kids a brighter future.
+Soon, they'll bring Main Street into the era of mass-collaboration; roofers will learn to use drones, cleaners IR cameras, craftsman 3D printers.
+Because of yesterday's geeks, the middle-class will like their jobs, raise their families, and give their kids a brighter future on a newly empowered Main Street.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>